TMTM

 Rapid City, South Dakota

 Rapid City decks the halls like few other places.
 Each holiday season, the Main Street Square area is filled by an outdoor skating rink, a huge Christmas tree, and more.
-Held in conjunction with Small Business Saturday, the festivities kick off on Nov.
-25 with the Holiday Celebration and Winter Market during which the Christmas tree is lit.
+Held in conjunction with Small Business Saturday, the festivities kick off in November with the Holiday Celebration and Winter Market during which the Christmas tree is lit.
 The Festival of Lights Parade brings floats decorated with thousands of lights through the downtown area on the same day, attracting thousands of spectators.
-There’s also an hour-long 1880 Train Holiday Express that runs through Dec.
-28, as well as numerous other events.
+There’s also an hour-long 1880 Train Holiday Express that runs through late December, as well as numerous other events.

 ©TripAdvisor